alephium/docs/docs/dapps/getting-started.md

 Make sure to use the correct host and port.

-Now let's compile:
+Now, let's compile:

 ```sh
 npx @alephium/cli@latest compile
 ```

-It may ask you some confirmation to install the latest `@alephium/cli` package.
+It may ask you for some confirmation to install the latest `@alephium/cli` package.
+Select yes to proceed.

-You can check the produced result into `artifacts`.
-For example `artifacts/ts/TokenFaucet.ts` produce lots of helper functions: `at, fetchState, call*, etc`, as well as test functions.
+Once the above command succeeds, you will notice that a new folder called `artifacts` was created.
+It contains several files related to your contract.
+For example, `artifacts/ts/TokenFaucet.ts` produces lots of helper functions like `at`, `fetchState`, `call*`, etc, as well as many test functions.

 ## Test your contract
-The SDK provides unit test functionalities, which calls the contract like a normal transaction, but instead of changing the blockchain state, it returns the new contract state, transaction outputs, and events.
+The SDK provides unit test functionalities, which call the contract by sending a transaction, but instead of changing the blockchain state, it returns the new contract state, transaction outputs, and events.

 Install the test framework: